 Our friendly staff will also give you a full explanation of the breast augmentation procedure including any potential risks.
 We want you to have realistic expectations; for instance, should you want to move from an “A” cup bra size to a “DD,” there may not be sufficient tissue to accomplish this and leave a natural look.
 In this circumstance, for instance, the edges could become visible, and the results will not look natural.

 Additionally, this increases the risk of other complications or problems.
-Depending on your requirements, we might even suggest other procedures if we feel that is a preferential option due to your personal circumstances.
+Depending on your requirements, we might even suggest other breast procedures if we feel that is a preferential option due to your personal circumstances.